 The Pioneer Association of the State of Washington and its predecessor organizations, the Society of Washington Territory Pioneers (established in King County circa 1871) and the Washington Pioneer Association (founded in 1883 in Olympia), included many of the earliest settlers in the state of Washington.
 The two organizations merged June 1, 1886 and filed articles of incorporation as the Pioneer Association of the State of Washington December 5, 1895.
 This makes the Association the oldest historical incorporation of Washington State.
 Current members of the Association have provided evidence of their ancestry back to those pioneers who arrived in the region prior to statehood, November 11, 1889.

-Pioneer Hall is also home for the Daughters of the Pioneers, Seattle Chapter, #1, the Fiske Genealogical Library and Colonial Dames of the State of Washington.
-We welcome visitors during regularly scheduled Open Houses.
-See the Events Page for details.
-Also, private tours are possible; see the Contact Page.
+Pioneer Hall is also home for the Daughters of the Pioneers, Seattle Chapter #1; the Fiske Genealogical Library; and the Colonial Dames of the State of Washington.
+We welcome visitors during regularly scheduled Open Houses --- click on the Events menu label for details.
+Also, private tours are possible --- click on the Contact menu label.